 Samsung Galaxy S8 and S8 edge: Display

 Another leaked set of specifications has claimed the Galaxy S8 would offer a 5.2-inch display with a 4096 x 2160 pixel resolution.
 This would not only make it slightly bigger than the current Galaxy S7, but it would also put its pixel density at 891ppi.
-Let's just hope that if the resolution is increased for the S8 and S8 edge that battery life wouldn't be compromised.
+Contradicting all these reports however is SamMobile, who claims the S8 will retain a 2K display but it will be better than the S7, and offer a noticeable improvement for virtual reality.

 Samsung Galaxy S8 and S8 edge: Camera